HorizenOfficial/eon/doc/nativesc/contracts/ForgerStakesV2.md

         address rewardAddress, bytes32 sign1_1, bytes32 sign1_2,
         bytes32 sign2_1, bytes32 sign2_2, bytes32 sign2_3, bytes1 sign2_4) external payable;

-     Registers a new forger.
+     Register a new forger.
      rewardShare can range in [0..1000] and can be 0 if and only if rewardAddress == 0x000..00.<br>
      Vrf key and signatures are split in two or more separate parameters, being longer than 32 bytes.<br>
      sign1_x are the 25519 signature chunks and sign2_x are the Vfr signature chunks.<br>
-     The message to sign is a string concatenation of signPubKey+vrfKey+rewardShare+rewardAddress, where rewardAddress is represented in the Eip55 checksum format.<br>
+     The message to sign is the first 31 bytes of Keccak256 hash of a string formed by the concatenation of signPubKey+vrfKey+rewardShare+rewardAddress. rewardAddress is represented in the Eip55 checksum format and hex strings are lowercase with no prefix.<br>
      The method accepts WEI value: the sent value will be converted to the initial stake assigned to the forger.<br>
      The initial stake amount must be >= min threshold (10 Zen)